divelab/AIRS/OpenMat/ComFormer/README.md

 ### The Materials Project Dataset

 For tasks in The Materials Project, we follow Matformer (Yan et al.) and use the same training, validation, and test sets.
+For bulk and shear datasets, the datasets are avaliable at https://figshare.com/projects/Bulk_and_shear_datasets/165430

 ### JARVIS dataset